From Pain to Perspective

 They were so bang-on with where I’m at in my head right now, and where I’m going.
 A big smile came over my face.
 It was something I’d known for some time is going to happen, and he basically just confirmed it.

 That right there gave me such peace of mind.
 It was guidance.
-And you know, sometimes that’s all we need—guidance from the right people.
+You know, sometimes that’s all we need—guidance from the right people.

 When I left and walked outside, waiting for my ride, the sun was just beaming on me, and all I could think about was how my stomach had chilled out long enough for me to have an appointment with my doctor, sit through two appointments at Anishnawbe—and the outcome was a total cleansing, physically and spiritually.
 Just what I needed.
 Faith restored.